Impact CFX Main Page Index API Reference Change Logs

 • Particle Effect Type – The kind of particle effect.

-• One Shot – A one-shot effect good for single collisions.
+• One Shot – A one-shot effect for single collisions.

-• Looped – Looped particles good for sliding or rolling effects.
+• Looped – Looped particles for sliding or rolling effects.
+Looped particles only support a single Particle Prefab.

 • Emit On Slide – Should particles be displayed when sliding?